Khazdul/MUME/README.md

        MumeSpellTimers.attemptBlind(target)

 <b>AffectsTimer (userWindow)</b><br>
-Same as above but displays affects in a userWindow (which can be moved outside mudlet main window)<br>
+Displays affects in a userWindow (which can be moved outside mudlet main window)<br>
 Usage: Type 'affects' to toggle the window. 'affectbigger' and 'affectsmaller' changes the size of the window.<br>

 <b>BasicSettings</b><br>